Epitalon Peptide Guide: Benefits, Dosing & What to Know

-Vladimir Khavinson, a Russian scientist, dedicated 35+ years to this four-amino-acid peptide.
+I spent months going through the research.
+Vladimir Khavinson, a Russian scientist, had dedicated 35+ years to this four-amino-acid peptide.
 Over 100 published papers.
 Animal studies showing lifespan extension.
 Human studies showing reduced mortality.
-A mechanism that makes real biological sense.
+A mechanism that actually makes biological sense.

-The catch most Epitalon articles won’t mention: nearly all that research comes from one lab.
+But here’s what most Epitalon articles won’t tell you: nearly all that research comes from one lab.
 Khavinson’s lab.
-No independent replication yet.
-That doesn’t invalidate the findings, but it shapes how confident we should be.
+No independent replication.
+That’s not damning, it’s just important context that shapes how confident we should be.

 This guide covers mechanism, dosing, safety, sourcing.
 Everything.
 With appropriate skepticism where warranted and honest enthusiasm where I think it’s deserved.